Coton bio : Avantages, limites et impact environnemental complet

 What impacts on the health of workers and consumers does organic cotton aim to reduce?

-organic cotton plowing
+organic cotton labor

-What is better: organic cotton or recycled cotton?
+Which is better: organic cotton or recycled cotton?

 Sources